JackTrapper/delphi-html-parser/README.md

 - THtmlReader: Fixed ReadDocumentType method to correctly handle:
                - doctypes without either a publicId or systemID (e.g. HTML 5)
                - doctypes where only the SystemID is specified
+- THtmlReader: Changed ReadDocumentType to LowerCase the doctype name
+- THtmlReader: Changed ReadDocumentType so Doctype publicid and systemid can also be enclosed in APOSTROPHE (in addition to QUOTATION MARK)
 - THtmlReader: Fixed ReadQuotedValue to not return the closing '"' character. (only used by doctype reading)
 - THtmlReader: Removed OnNotation event; since it's never called and nobody seems to know what could possibly be
 - THtmlTagList: CompareName now does a case insensitive comparison